snelweg/7i96/README.md

 Create a complete configuration from scratch.

-Depends on python3-pyqt5 and python3-setuptools
+Depends on python3-pyqt5 and python3-setuptools and libpci

-sudo apt-get install python3-pqt5 sudo apt-get install python3-setuptools
+sudo apt-get install python3-pqt5 libpci sudo apt-get install python3-setuptools
 Open the sample ini file then make changes as needed then build